abstraction

 Benefits of Discovery Phase in Software Development

 As was previously mentioned, it quite often happens that a lot of software development projects (especially startups) might come up with an excellent idea, but there is a lack of wholesome technical vision as to what the solution has to contain in order not to fail, at least at the initial stage of the lifecycle.
 It is quite complicated for the client to properly establish what users are really looking for and how the project should finally look like.
-All these problems can be clarified at the discovery phase.
-This kind of approach helps minimize required changes during the development process, since the project scope is clarified alongside various key elements: solution type, its functional capacity, optimal platforms that should be used, project deadlines and deadlines and budget estimates.

 Upon completion of the discovery phase, the customer obtains a range of undeniable advantages, such as: